 So, for my own benefit, I started jotting an off-the-cuff list of notable places women show up.
-I stopped at 20.
+I stopped at 20 examples of women in the Bible.

 I ended up posting it to Twitter as “Twenty observations of women in the storyline of redemptive history from Genesis to Revelation.”